Natural language processing: Lexical semantics (of individual words in context)

-Sentiment analysis is a computational method used to identify and classify the emotional intent behind text.
+Sentiment analysis involves identifying and classifying the emotional tone expressed in text.
 This technique involves analyzing text to determine whether the expressed sentiment is positive, negative, or neutral.
 Models for sentiment classification typically utilize inputs such as word n-grams, Term Frequency-Inverse Document Frequency (TF-IDF) features, hand-generated features, or employ deep learning models designed to recognize both long-term and short-term dependencies in text sequences.
 The applications of sentiment analysis are diverse, extending to tasks such as categorizing customer reviews on various online platforms.